microsoft/TypeScript-Handbook/pages/Basic Types.md

 notSure = false; // okay, definitely a boolean
 ```

-The `any` type is a powerful way to work with existing JavaScript, allowing you to gradually opt-in and opt-out of type-checking during compilation.
+`any` type is a powerful way to work with existing JavaScript, allowing you to gradually opt-in and opt-out of type-checking during compilation.
 You might expect `Object` to play a similar role, as it does in other languages.
 But variables of type `Object` only allow you to assign any value to them - you can't call arbitrary methods on them, even ones that actually exist: